complex64/sup/README.md

 ## Example

-In this example we start as supervisor from main.
-Wire things up for orderly shutdown.
+In this example we start a supervisor from main and wire things up for orderly shutdown.
-The supervisor has two children, left and right.
+The supervisor has two children, _left_ and _right_.
 Left keeps crashing once every second, while right continues to serve HTTP requests.

 Prelude with imports: